timadye/werewolf/Werewolf.md

 **Villager Vigilante:** If you draw the Ace of Spades, you are the villager vigilante.

 You have a crossbow, but it is loaded with only one arrow; it is a single use item, so use your one shot wisely.
 The crossbow can only be fired during the day phase.
-All you need to do to fire your crossbow is to point at your target player and loudly proclaim, &quot;Twang!&quot; Wait for Fate to confirm that your target has indeed died of zir injury.
+All you need to do to fire your crossbow is to point at your target player and loudly proclaim, "Twang!"
+Wait for Fate to confirm that your target has indeed died of zir injury.

 **Mayor:** If you draw the Ten of Spades, you are the mayor of this troubled village.